MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ## Network intrusion protection

-Preventing unauthorized access to an AlwaysOn application and encompassed data is vital to maintain availability and safeguard data integrity.
-This section will therefore explore the platform capabilities required to secure network access to an AlwaysOn application.
+Preventing unauthorized access to an mission-critical application and encompassed data is vital to maintain availability and safeguard data integrity.

 ### Design considerations

-- The zero trust model assumes a breached state and verifies each request as though it originates from an uncontrolled network.
+- Zero Trust assumes a breached state and verifies each request as though it originates from an uncontrolled network.
   - An advanced zero-trust network implementation employs micro-segmentation and distributed ingress/egress micro-perimeters.

-- Azure PaaS services such as AKS or Cosmos DB are typically accessed over public endpoints.
-However, the Azure platform provides capabilities to secure public endpoints or even make them entirely private.
+- Azure PaaS services are typically accessed over public endpoints.
+Azure provides capabilities to secure public endpoints or even make them entirely private.
   - Azure Private Link/Private Endpoints provides dedicated access to an Azure PaaS resource using private IP addresses and private network connectivity.
   - Virtual Network Service Endpoints provide service-level access from selected subnets to selected PaaS services.
   - Virtual Network Injection provides dedicated private deployments for supported services, such as App Service through an App Service Environment.